 Issues with SSL/TLS certificates doesn't only cause downtime of APIs and websites, but also hurts their reputation.
 Sematext Synthetics performs the following SSL certificate checks on all the certificates in the chain - the leaf, intermediate, and root certificates.

 - Certificate Validation - Validates the SSL certificates of the API/websites in every run

 - Certificate Expiry - Checks for the expiration of the certificates every day and alerts you 28, 14, 7 and 3 days before the expiry

 - Certificate Change - Checks for certificate change every 10 minutes and alerts you on detecting any changes, with a detailed change report

 Sematext Synthetics alerts you on the failure of these checks via the monitor's configured alert notification hooks.
 Apart from these checks, Synthetics also provides an SSL certificate report, with details of all the certificates in the chain.

-Both the HTTP and Browser monitors perform these checks, except for Browser monitors with a configured User Journey script.
+Both the HTTP and Browser monitors perform these checks, though certificate change detection is available only for HTTP monitors.

 Synthetics performs a set of validity checks on SSL certificates sent by the server for every monitor run.
 Synthetics will mark the monitor status as failing if any of these checks fail.
 Synthetics will raise a run failure alert with the details of the failure.
 Self-signed certificates are not supported and any websites or APIs using self-signed certificates will fail unless you select the Relaxed type of SSL certificate check under Configure Alerts -> SSL Monitoring.

 The HTTP monitor performs the following checks:

 - If there is a valid chain, connecting the leaf certificate of the server to a trusted root